 In September 1991, the College opened its first branch campus in Tacoma to better serve students in this area.
-The second branch campus was opened in Everett in June 1993.
+A second branch campus operated in Everett from June 1993 through December 2007.
 To serve southwestern Washington and northern Oregon, a third branch campus was opened in February 1999 in Vancouver, Washington.
 In July of 2002 Ashmead College celebrated the opening of its fifth campus in Portland, Oregon.
 The Portland Campus is located in southwestern Portland.